 - prospective audience and a foreseen number of participants,

-- a plan on how you will coordinate the online meeting (e.g. format, accessibility),
+- a plan on how you will coordinate the online meeting based on the given technology (e.g. format, accessibility),

 - preferences and constraints for meetup schedule (if applicable).